P79N6A/server/DOC.md

 </td></tr>

 <tr><td><b>future</b></td><td>
-we love interfaces which enable modularity and reuse, but prefer to not invent new ones. one possibility is offering our RDF-conversion service in Turtle to other daemons like <a href=https://github.com/linkeddata/ldnode>ldnode</a>/<a href=https://github.com/linkeddata/gold>gold</a> on a FUSE filesystem. this server may be disappear as an actively-maintained project as functionality is factored out and replaced with an even-more-generic SoLiD/LDP server
+we love interfaces which enable modularity and reuse. one plan is offering our RDF-ification as virtual-Turtle to daemons like <a href=https://github.com/linkeddata/ldnode>ldnode</a>/<a href=https://github.com/linkeddata/gold>gold</a> over a FUSE interface</td></tr>
-</td></tr>

 </table>

+## MIMEs

+in our cache a **JSON** subset of [RDF](https://ruby-rdf.github.io/) is used. for [simplicity](http://www.w3.org/TR/json-ld-api/#context-processing-algorithms) this means no [unidentified-nodes](http://milicicvuk.com/blog/2011/07/14/problems-of-the-rdf-model-blank-nodes/) or [special-syntax](http://www.w3.org/TR/turtle/#turtle-literals) [literal-datatypes/languages](http://www.w3.org/TR/rdf11-concepts/#section-Datatypes), just [JSON](http://www.json.org/)-native literals. indexes consist of **URI-list** files with [one URI per line](http://amundsen.com/hypermedia/urilist/). internal **JSON** and non-RDF formats have [RDF::Reader](http://www.rubydoc.info/github/ruby-rdf/rdf/RDF/Reader) interfaces and expand to a full RDF-model if requested, otherwise data stays in our optimized subset through to serialization.